2,887 days: Abe becomes Japan's longest-serving premier

 "There seem to be no strong rivals inside the LDP, and the prime minister's political foundation inside the party is stable," said the conservative Yomiuri Shimbun.
 An NHK poll this month showed support for his Liberal Democratic Party (LDP) at a solid 36.8 percent, dwarfing the 6.3-percent support for the largest opposition Constitutional Democratic Party.

-Nearly 38 percent said they did not support any particular party.
-With his place in the history books secure, Abe is expected to focus on several difficult goals in the coming years, experts say: the constitutional revision, the release of Japanese kidnapped by North Korea and the resolution of a long-standing territorial dispute with Russia.
+Nearly 38 per cent said they did not support any particular party.
+With his place in the history books secure, Abe is expected to focus on several difficult goals in coming years, experts say: the constitutional revision, the release of Japanese kidnapped by North Korea and the resolution of a long-standing territorial dispute with Russia.

 "Definitely, Prime Minister Abe will go down in history," said Shinichi Nishikawa, professor of political science at Meiji University in Tokyo.
 "But the chances of achieving his ambitious goals are very, very slim," Nishikawa told AFP.